brian-j-smith/Mamba.jl/doc/mcmc/distributions.rst

     #.
 The *Distributions* package contains types and method definitions for new distributions.
 Load the package and import the package's methods (indicated below) to be extended.

     #.
+Export the name of the new distribution being created.

-Declare a new distribution subtype, say ``D``, within the block.
+    #.
+Declare the new distribution subtype, say ``D``, within the block.
 Create a constructor for the subtype that accepts un-typed arguments and explicitly converts them in the constructor body to the proper types for the fields of ``D``.
 Implementing the constructor in this way ensures that it will be callable with the *Mamba* ``Stochastic`` and ``Logical`` types.

     #.
 Extend/define the following *Distributions* package methods for the new distribution ``D``.